Pumpkin Pie Semifreddo

 In a small bowl, mix together the pumpkin, cinnamon, ginger, cloves and kosher salt.
 Set aside.

 In a stand mixer fitted with a whisk attachment, whisk the egg yolks for 3-4 minutes.
-Meanwhile, bring the sugar and the water up to 238 degrees in a small saucepan over medium high heat.
+Meanwhile, bring the sugar, water and salt up to 238 degrees in a small saucepan over medium high heat.

 PREPARATION TIP:Occasionally check the accuracy of your candy thermometer.
 In a small saucepan, bring water to a boil and use the candy thermometer to test the temperature.
 Water boils at 212 degrees.
 If your thermometer is off, adjust the difference with the 238 degrees needed for the syrup.